 Carrie Reilly, who has a securities practice at Wachtell Lipton Rosen & Katz, played a role in the firm's representation of Abbott Laboratories, which was embroiled in a battle over the terms of its purchase of diagnostics firm Alere.
 The companies agreed to their drop lawsuits against each other and decided on a $5.3 billion takeover price, which was a decrease of $500 million from an initial amount.
 A peer recommends Wachtell's Kevin Schwartz as a "fantastic lawyer and writer who has great judgement."
 Schwartz concentrates on commercial, corporate, and securities litigation at the trial and appellate levels.
 He also works on various regulatory and corporate governance matters.
 As chair of the Judiciary Committee of the New York City Bar Association, Schwartz leads a group of 50 lawyers from across the area in reviewing and interviewing judicial nominees for state and federal courts based in the city, as well as candidates for district attorney in the five boroughs and nominees for U.S. Attorney for the Southern and Eastern districts of New York.

 "Phenomenal" is how a peer describes Garrett Fail's work at Weil Gotshal & Manges.
 Fail represents debtors as well as stakeholders in Chapter 11 reorganizations and out-of-court debt restructurings.
 He is co-lead counsel to Westinghouse Electric Corporation, a subsidiary of Japan-based Toshiba, in its $9.8 billion Chapter 11 proceeding.
 Fail also has been instrumental to Aéropostale's Chapter 11 reorganization, which prevented a wholesale liquidation, saving hundreds of stores and more than 10,000 jobs.
 Jared Friedmann wrapped up a seven-year battle on behalf of Port Authority of New York and New Jersey against its largest marine terminal operator Maher Terminals.
 Friedmann, who excels in commercial litigation, turned a $500 million potential liability into a $25 million win.
 Eric Hochstadt's practice centers on antitrust litigation in an assortment of areas.
 Hochstadt and the Weil team obtained a dismissal with prejudice of all claims for Farmers Insurance and other affiliates in nearly 20 cases brought by automotive repair shops nationwide on allegations of antitrust, Racketeer Influenced and Corrupt Organizations (RICO) Act violations, and other state law violations to artificially suppress reimbursement rates.
-Hochstadt earned a complement from a peer for being "a terrific litigator" who has done "impressive work for his age."
+Hochstadt earned a compliment from a peer for being "a terrific litigator" who has done "impressive work for his age."
 Securities litigator Stacy Nettleton served as co-lead counsel to secure a major victory in 2016 for Signet Jewelers in shareholder litigations and an appraisal proceeding following its $690 million acquisition of Zale Corporation before the Delaware Supreme Court.

 No stranger to the courtroom, James Clark of Fox Rothschild handles commercial litigation, government and internal investigations, regulatory affairs and environmental matters, and white-collar compliance and criminal defense, as well as healthcare and insurance disputes.
 In 2016, Clark was on a defense team representing tennis star Maria Sharapova in anti-doping proceedings–stemming from a 2015 violation in which she tested positive for a banned substance–before the International Tennis Federation.
 Through the appeal process, Clark and the team got Sharapova's four-year ban from the sport reduced to fifteen months and back-dated to the date of the failed test.